Eric is an amateur birder and photographer who is amazed by the natural world just about every day.

 Male and Female Identification

-The male and female of the species look like two very different type birds.
+The male and female of the species look like two very different types of birds.
 Both are about eight inches tall, and both with heavy bills, but there the similarities begin to wither.

 The male dons a vibrant black-and-white plumage with a bright red spot on his chest, while the female is more subdued shades of brown and white.
 Non-breeding males, too, are brown and white, with just a hint of the rose coloring on their chest.

-During the overwinter period both sexes appear as drab versions of their summer selves.
+During the overwintering period, both sexes appear as drab versions of their summer selves.